reqnroll/Reqnroll/docs/Bindings/Context-Injection.md

 ## Advanced options

-The container used by SpecFlow can be customized, e.g. you can include object instances that have already been created, or modify the resolution rules.
+The container used by Reqnroll can be customized, e.g. you can include object instances that have already been created, or modify the resolution rules.

 You can customize the container from a [plugin](../Extend/Plugins.md) or a before scenario [hook](Hooks.md).
 The class customizing the injection rules has to obtain an instance of the scenario execution container (an instance of `BoDi.IObjectContainer`).
 This can be done through constructor injection (see example below).